graphql-devise/graphql_devise/README.md

 When the resource is not reconfirmable or the email is not updated, this method behaves exactly the same as ActiveRecord's `update`.

+#### Current flow
 `update_with_email` requires one additional attribute when email will change or an error will be raised:

-1. `confirmation_url`: The full url of your client application.
+- `confirmation_url`: The full url of your client application.
 The confirmation email will contain this url plus a confirmation token.
 You need to call `confirmRegistrationWithToken` with the given token on your client application.